-A resistor $R \approx 80.6 \, k\Omega$ is added in parallel with the sensor stack, which forms a high-pass filter with the capacitance of the piezoelectric stack (capacitance estimated at $\approx 5 \, \mu F$).
+A resistor $R \approx 80.6 \, k\Omega$ is added in parallel with the sensor stack which has the effect to form a high pass filter with the capacitance of the piezoelectric stack (capacitance estimated at $\approx 5 \, \mu F$).

-As explained before, this is done to limit the voltage offset due to the input bias current of the ADC as well as to limit the low frequency gain.
+As explain before, this is done to limit the voltage offset due to the input bias current of the ADC as well as to limit the low frequency gain.

-The (low frequency) transfer function from u to V_s with and without this resistor were measured and compared in Figure 2.7.
-It is confirmed that the added resistor has the effect of adding a high-pass filter with a cut-off frequency of ≈ 0.39 Hz.
+The (low frequency) transfer function from u to V_s with and without this resistor have been measured and are compared in Figure 2.7.
+It is confirmed that the added resistor as the effect of adding an high pass filter with a cut-off frequency of ≈ 0.39 Hz.